eclipse-vertx/vert.x/core_manual_java.md

     eb.publish("test.address", "hello world");

-That message will then be delivered to any handlers registered against the address "test.address".
+That message will then be delivered to all handlers registered against the address "test.address".

 ### Sending messages

-Sending a message will result in at most one handler registered at the address receiving the message.
+Sending a message will result in only one handler registered at the address receiving the message.
 This is the point to point messaging pattern.
+The handler is chosen in a non strict round-robin fashion.

     eb.send("test.address", "hello world");